HigherGov Docs

 By the time a solicitation has been released, it is often too late to provide relevant information to a contracting officer that might help them make informed decisions about how they will procure the contract (set-aside etc.).
 The Presolicitation and the Forecasting processes both provide opportunities to identify contracts before solicitation.

 Soughts Sought Presolicitations and Sources Sought are semi-formal notices provided by the government typically looking for industry input and / or to create a list of potential vendors.
-Currently actionable Sources Sought and Presolicitations can be found in the contract opportunity search by using the Opportunity Type filter.
+Currently actionable Sources Sought and Presolicitations can be found in the search by using the Opportunity Type filter.

 Forecasts Federal agencies are required by law to publish forecasts of opportunities they plan to solicit in the future to provide small businesses insights on upcoming bids.
-HigherGov tracks these forecasts as part of its Federal Opportunities search.
+HigherGov tracks these as part of its Federal Opportunities search.
 As forecasts are often released 6 months to 2 years ahead of a solicitation, they allow a contractor additional time to reach out to the relevant contracting officer (listed on the Forecast), prepare for the solicitation, or build a team.